- Levels for Police Ranks in India

 Police Ranks in India: IPS

 To join the Indian Police Service (IPS), you must first pass a specific civil service examination.
 Once you pass this exam, you will be eligible to be appointed as an assistant superintendent.
-Following your success in the civil services examination, you will have the opportunity to consider the different positions within the Indian police ranks.
+Following your success in the civil services examination, you will have the opportunity to consider different roles within the police position list.

 Assistant Superintendent of Police